hetida/hetida-designer/docs/structuring_exceptions.md

 }
 ```

-In such a case where the exception is raised within the component code, the `file` attribute of the `location` is just `component code`, in all other cases it is the path to the corresponding file.
+Since the exception is raised within the component code, the `file` attribute of the `location` is just `component code` (in all other cases it is the path to the corresponding file).

 The `process_stage` attribute can take one of the following values:
 * PARSING_WORKFLOW